Q: How Do I Know if My Competitor is Cold Calling My Customers?

 Just assume your competitor is cold calling all your existing customers.
 They should be.
-Yes, sometimes the yield here can be low if your customers are very happy.
-But it is worth a shot if you have the resources and are in a competitive space.
+Be most worried if they are doing it well.

 Assume it all.
 When you are big enough, you may (or may not) want to do the same.
 The ROI here often isn’t huge, but it is real.
 Once you have enough resources, it can make sense to assign some here.

 And most importantly, assume your competitor continues to market to all the customers and deals they have lost to you.
 This is so easy — they already have the contact information and deal basics after all.
 It may take 2–3 years to win a lost deal back.
 But they likely will get another shot at it, especially if you don’t treat your customers incredibly well.

 (note: an updated SaaStr Classic answer)